kholia/Pico-FT8-TX/README.md

 # Bringing Pico beacon on air

-Step 1: Configure the FT8 message (`char *message = "CQ K1TE FN42";`) to send
-in the `WSPRbeacon/WSPRbeacon.c` file.

-Step 2: Compile the project and copy the `build/pico-wspr-tx.uf2` file to the Pico board.
+Step 1: Compile the project and copy the `build/pico-wspr-tx.uf2` file to the Pico board.

 ```